galactic-beyond/galactus/README.md

 uvicorn core:app --host  $YOUR_IP --port 80 --workers 1
 ```

-If you do not specify an IP, it will run on 127.0.0.1 and will only be visible to localhost-clients.
+If you do not specify an IP, it will run on 127.0.0.1 and will only be visible
-If you want a different port, you have to specify it -- the uvicorn default is 8000.
-And the workers
+to localhost-clients.
+If you want a different port, you have to specify it --
-should never be increased unless we have tested and verified that more workers is stable.
-(So far,
+the uvicorn default is 8000.
+And the workers should never be increased unless
+we have tested and verified that more workers is stable.
+(So far, the only
-the only thing that changes with multiple workers and a shared DB, is that if 2 workers try to create
+thing that changes with multiple workers and a shared DB, is that if 2 workers
-the same user-account they will race, and 1 will create it successfully while the other will fail to
+try to create the same user-account they will race, and 1 will create it
-do so in a non-retryable way because of a primary-key-conflict -- a single worker-prevents this server-side,
+successfully while the other will fail to do so in a non-retryable way because
+of a primary-key-conflict -- a single worker-prevents this server-side, but
-but users can still perceive a race client-side, if the client show the username as being available and **another**
+users can still perceive a race client-side, if the client show the username as
-client completes registration before the current one does).
-Another possible race-condition is when the
+being available and **another** client completes registration before the
+current one does).
+Another possible race-condition is when the same user visits
-same user visits a 2 sites from 2 clients and those arrive to galactus at the same time: with multiple
+a 2 sites from 2 clients and those arrive to galactus at the same time: with
-workers (but not with only 1 worker), this can result (unlikely but possibly) in
+multiple workers (but not with only 1 worker), this can result (unlikely but
-the meters getting incremented only once instead of twice.
-There are ways to prevent and mitigate this
+possibly) in the meters getting incremented only once instead of twice.
+There
-(i.e. enclosing each ready-exit and ready-entry in a serializable transaction, or making such updates
+are ways to prevent and mitigate this (i.e. enclosing each ready-exit and
+ready-entry in a serializable transaction, or making such updates
-diff/log/queue-oriented, and having a periodic worker reduce the diff-log into a single value), but
+diff/log/queue-oriented, and having a periodic worker reduce the diff-log into
+a single value -- see the reference to Bloom per Alvaro below), but for now we
-for now we are going with the simple solution of running one worker until it becomes a problem.
+are going with the simple solution of running one worker until it becomes a
+problem.
+When it becomes a problem (and we move to multiple workers), we will
+use the error-log as a source/queue from which we can backfill those increments
+(which means that our statistics act as a _sample_ of all data-points, and
+that sample can be improved retroactively because of how sums work -- think of
+it as the resolution on a streaming video, it can increase/decrease dynamically
+as a function of load and available throughput).

 # Credits/Acknowledgements/Related-Work